Sjors/nado-book/taproot/basics.md

 ### Taproot, Briefly

-Taproot is an upgrade to Bitcoin that was implemented in November 2021.
-This soft fork is aimed at increasing privacy, but additional benefits are that it makes Bitcoin more efficient and intuitive, and it lowers transaction fees.
+Taproot is an upgrade to Bitcoin that was proposed in 2018 and deployed in November 2021.
+This soft fork increases privacy for "smart contracts" and reduces their transaction fees.
+It achieves this by hiding all the different spending conditions in a Merkle tree, and only revealing the one that is eventually used.
+It also introduces Schnorr signatures, which make it much easier to compress signatures from multiple participants into a single signature.
+Both of these things result in less usage of precious block space, reducing fees, and improving privacy in the process.

 ### Merklized Abstract Syntax Trees